nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ### 1. Mobile first

 Mobile-first design has been the standard for over a decade.
-It is expected that the website must adapt to mobile screens.
+It is expected that the website must adapt to mobile screens, and both designers and developers can be expected to take this into account.

 ### 2. Multilingual content